yuto1115/tp/docs/UserGuide.md

 ___How do I track repayments?___<br>
 Use the repay command when the loanee’s entry is visible on the list.

-___I can’t find the entry I want to modify.___<br>
+___How do I find an entry that I want to modify?___<br>
-This is likely due to the list currently being filtered to only show a certain name.
 If you remember the loanee’s name, use the search command to find the loan.
-Otherwise, use the list or sort command to look for the entry.
+Otherwise, use the list command to sort by name or the sort command to sort the list by total amount owed.

 --------------------------------------------------------------------------------------------------------------------